The Universe is Only Spacetime by John A. Macken

 and the forces of nature be obtained from what appears to be the empty vacuum of

 spacetime?
 Well, spacetime is far from being a featureless void.
-It has well known
+As John Archibald

-the quantum mechanical properties of spacetime and reconciling these properties
+Understanding the quantum mechanical properties of spacetime and reconciling these

-with general relativity reveals how this single building block can be the source
+properties with general relativity reveals how this single building block can be the

-of everything in the universe.
-Furthermore, the biggest mysteries of quantum mechanics
+source of everything in the universe.
+Furthermore, the biggest mysteries of quantum

-become conceptually understandable when we adopt the model that builds particles and
+mechanics become conceptually understandable when we adopt the model that builds

 The model of the universe described

-and explain why gravity is such a weak force compared to the other forces.
-Inertia is
+explain why gravity is such a weak force compared to the other forces.
+Inertia is derived

-derived and connected to the energy of fundamental particles.
-An electrical field is
+and connected to the energy of fundamental particles.
+An electrical field is shown to be

-convert charge to a distortion of spacetime.
-Photons are shown to experience the same
+charge to a distortion of spacetime.
+Photons are shown to experience the same impedance

-impedance as gravitational waves.
-A new cosmological model of the universe explains
+as gravitational waves.
+A new cosmological model of the universe explains how the Big

-how the Big Bang and the expansion of the universe is the result of spacetime undergoing
+Bang and the expansion of the universe is the result of spacetime undergoing a

 The content of this book was not

 first presented in technical papers because the subject is just too large.
-It is
+Only after

-Development of this wave based model of the universe starts in earnest in chapter #4.
+model of the universe starts in earnest in chapter 4.

 The book is available as